Influencer Lil Tay has died ‘unexpectedly’

 Canadian Influencer and rapper Lil Tay has died “unexpectedly,” according to a statement shared on her social media accounts on Wednesday.

-Lil Tay, whose real name was Claire Hope, rose to fame on Instagram in 2018, when she was said to be just nine years old.
-Her viral fame centered around videos of her rapping and depicting a lavish lifestyle filled with luxury cars and homes, with Lil Tay once referring to herself as “the youngest flexer of the century”.
+Lil Tay, whose real name was Claire Hope, rose to fame on Instagram and YouTube in 2017, when she was said to be just nine years old.
+Her viral fame centred around videos of her rapping and depicting a lavish lifestyle filled with luxury cars and homes, with Lil Tay once referring to herself as “the youngest flexer of the century”.

 On Wednesday, her death was announced in a statement shared to her Instagram, where she has more than three million followers.